bdwilson/hubitat/Geohopper-Presence/README.md

 ------------
 To get started you'll need:
 - [GeoHopper](https://itunes.apple.com/us/app/geohopper/id605160102?mt=8).
-- An iBeacon (or you can use GPS in the GeoHopper).
+- An iBeacon (Optional; or you can use GPS in the GeoHopper App).
 - Hubitat Hub
 	- [A Virtual Presence Device](https://github.com/ajpri/STApps/blob/master/devicetypes/ajpri/virtual-mobile-presence.src/virtual-mobile-presence.groovy)
 	- A Hubitat app assigned to your Virtual Presence Device